zhongzachary/soa_exam_fam_l_notes/reading_notes/02_survival_models.md

 A simple way to remember which is which is that the letter 'a' appears in both Makeham's name and his mortality law.

-While the Gompertz's law and the Makeham's law are the most useful ones, there are other mortality laws.
+While the Gompertz' law and the Makeham's law are the most useful ones, there are other mortality laws.
 - **De Moivre's law**
   - one of the earliest mortality laws
   - $\mu_x = 1 / (\omega - x)$ and $S_0(x) = 1 - x / \omega$ for $x in [0, \omega)$